uvaai/ml2/60 Module 6/30 Understanding AI systems/content.md

 For the last writing assignment of this course, we'll take another look at AI systems mentioned in news articles.
-Having spent the last few months studying Artificial Intelligence and Machine Learning, you should now have a lot more background to understand what a modern AI systems are approximately learning.
+Having spent the last few months studying Artificial Intelligence and Machine Learning, you should now have a lot more background to understand what a modern AI systems are actually learning.

-You may pick your own topic for this writing assignmentm but he topic should be some system that contains AI/ML which has been covered in news articles recently.
+You may pick your own topic for this writing assignment, but he topic should be some system that contains AI/ML which has been covered in news articles recently.
 Possible examples would include: